ChrisMantelos/ai-study-buddy/README.md

 (hosted on Render's free tier - the first request after a period of inactivity can take 30-50 seconds to wake up)

+The root URL itself returns a 404 - that's expected, there's nothing defined there.
+To actually see it working, try:

+- [/health](https://ai-study-buddy-lazv.onrender.com/health) - confirms the server is running
+- [/docs](https://ai-study-buddy-lazv.onrender.com/docs) - interactive API docs where you can try every endpoint directly in the browser

 ## Screenshots

 **Flutter app - home screen**